CarbonLighthouse/interview-skel/README.md

 Note to interviewee: For this section, I'll still be role-playing in a PM role, and as someone who doesn't have wireframe / design experience (which is why we're asking for your input on the UI).
-We'll focus on just the two MVP requirnments, and we can assume the user has already logged in, selected the building the want to analyze, etc.
+We'll focus on just the two MVP requirements, and we can assume the user has already logged in, selected the building the want to analyze, etc.

 We'll hand it over to you to start sketching.
 The goal is not to have anything